uktrade/feed-gov-back/README.rst

 Setting               Description
 ===================== ================================================
 FEEDBACK_USER_MODEL   A path to the User model.
 Defaults to ``auth.User`` DEFAULT_PLACEMENT_KEY A key to use as default placement if one is not provided.
-Defaults to `DEFAULT`
+Defaults to ``DEFAULT`` ANONYMOUS_COLLECTION  A boolean to determine if to force anonymous collection or retain the user if available.
+Defaults to ``True``
 ===================== ================================================

 Usage